meeras14/taskfour/README.md

 ## Contents
 - **task-4**: Rust project that prints a greeting with the current time.
-- **task4.php**: PHP file that prints a greeting with the current time.
+- **taskfour.php**: PHP file that prints a greeting with the current time.

 ## Rust Program